AhmedElKhawlani/printf/README.md

-# printf
-0x11.
-C - printf | It is a group project
+This is a readme for o Team project, will be updated soon